yonaskolb/SwagGen/README.md

 `airtasker/swaggen` image acts as a standalone executable.
 It can be used as an alternative to installing via homebrew, or for developers who are unable to install Xcode.

 To generate code with this image, you'll need to mount a local location as a volume.
 If you want to pass Swagger spec as a file it needs to be inside the mounted volume.
-The output destination should also be inside the mounted volume.
+Custom templates and the output destination should also be inside the mounted volume.

 ```sh
 $ docker run --rm -v local_dir:/workdir airtasker/swaggen swaggen generate /workdir/api.yml --destination /workdir/generated --template Templates/Swift/template.yml